ajaysuryarajiniganth/mywebsite/README.md

 ## Repository Purpose

-This is a readme fime
+This is a readme file

+## Purpose

+Provide examples to use git and github